Terraform Modules Overview

 The Definition of Terraform

-Terraform allows you to create increasingly complex configurations as you manage your infrastructure with it.
-Terraform configuration files and directories do not have an intrinsic complexity limit, so you can continue to write and update your configuration files in the same directory.
+In this way, Terraform allows you to create increasingly complex configurations as you manage your infrastructure with it.
+Terraform configuration files and directories don’t have an intrinsic complexity limit, so you can continue to write and update your configuration files in the same directory.
 Nevertheless, if you continue, you may run into the following problems:

 • You’ll have a much harder time understanding the configuration files.